ptvan/ATACseq/README.md

 ## Preparation

 1. Install bowtie2 index appropriate for your species after creating them from scratch or downloading from [here](https://benlangmead.github.io/aws-indexes/bowtie)
-2. Similarly, install blacklist files appropriate for your species from [here](https://github.com/Boyle-Lab/Blacklist) in a `Databases/` directory
+2. Similarly, install blacklist files appropriate for your species from [here](https://github.com/Boyle-Lab/Blacklist) in a `Databases_directory/`
 3. Create `FASTQ_directory/` where your input FASTQs reside and `output_directory/` where you want outputs to go

 After this you have two options: